Published on October 29th, 2013 | by Mehedi Khan0

 1. Brevity and conciseness: A classified advertisement is like a telegram.
 The cost of a telegram varies with the number of words used in it.
 Even punctuation marks have to be paid for.
 So we take pains to keep it brief and concise.
 Classified advertisements are as brief as a telegram.

 2. Completeness: An advertisement is not an end in itself.
 It leads to correspondence, interviews, meetings, travelling, etc., that cost a great deal.
-If all the requirements are fully and clearly spelled out in the advertisement itself, only right parties will approach the advertiser, and a great deal of needless expenditure will be avoided.
+If all the requirements are fully and clearly spelt out in the advertisement itself, only right parties will approach the advertiser, and a great deal of needless expenditure will be avoided.

 3. Clarity: There should be nothing ambiguous in the advertisement.
 If a vacancy is being advertised, the nature of the job, qualifications and experience required, salary promised, when and how to apply, should be clearly mentioned.